Represented by Bixby Law PLLC · bixbylawfirm.com ↗

 My broker sold me this investment.
 Do I have a claim against them?

 Possibly yes.
-Your claim is not against Inspired Healthcare — it is against the broker-dealer or financial advisor who recommended the product.
+Your claim is not primarily against Inspired Healthcare — we can assist with claims against the broker-dealer or financial advisor who recommended the product.
 Under FINRA rules and federal securities law, brokers are required to recommend only suitable investments, to fully disclose all material risks, and (since 2020) to act in your best interest under Regulation Best Interest.
 If they failed any of these obligations, you may have a FINRA arbitration claim.

 IHC is in bankruptcy.
 Does that eliminate my claim against my broker?